After a collision with a milk van while cycling to work left a former Submariner badly brain damaged, we teamed up with

 “Everyone he served with has been left devastated by the accident.
 His ex-comrades and former CPO Coxswain Tim Clifton have been to see him.
 They've even raised money to help fund his rehabilitation.
 I’m thrilled that so many people care for my son and want him to get better.”

-“He told me to contact the Legion as they might be able to help fund the chair.
+“He told me to contact RBL as they might be able to help fund the chair.
 So I contacted Tim and he got the ball rolling.”

-As a result, the Legion and Paul’s former comrades raised the £10,000 needed to fund the chair.
+As a result, we teamed up with Paul’s former comrades raised the £10,000 needed to fund the chair.

-“I’m delighted that the Legion and Navy have paid for this new chair.
+“I’m delighted that RBL and the Navy have paid for this new chair.
 It’s hopefully going to make a big difference to Paul as it’s designed specifically to support his pelvis," said John.

 “The hospital has said that Paul won’t fully recover from his injuries as he suffered a high level of brain damage, but we can only try and make him as comfortable as possible.
-I’m just so grateful to the Legion for being there to support him.
+I’m just so grateful to RBL for being there to support him.
 I really can’t thank them enough.

 “The last five years have been horrendous and it’s a miracle Paul survived the collision.
 But it just shows how strong and determined he is – just like he was in the Navy.”